Skip to content

 Fragrance Safety & Compliance Calculator

 IFRA Math helps you check whether your fragrance blend is safe to use in a specific product type.
-It calculates the maximum usage rate for your blend based on IFRA (International Fragrance Association) standards, identifies restricted components in your essential oils, and flags EU allergens that may require label declaration.
-Whether you're making soap, lotion, perfume, or candles, IFRA Math ensures your fragrance levels stay within safe limits.
+It calculates the maximum usage rate for your blend based on IFRA (International Fragrance Association) standards, identifies restricted and fully-prohibited components in your essential oils, and flags EU allergens that may require label declaration.
+Whether you're making soap, lotion, perfume, or candles, IFRA Math ensures your fragrance levels stay within safe limits — and warns you when an oil contains a material banned from all product categories entirely.

 What Is IFRA?